Back to blog

 It’s a time-saving solution to get sub-users’ information that you require in seconds.

 Oxylabs also provides a Web Scraper API, supported by a proxy infrastructure and maintained remotely by professional developer teams.
-It’s a customized scraper, just like our SERP Scraper API and E-Commerce Scraper API, designed for data retrieval operations on a large scale.
+It’s a customized scraper designed for public data retrieval operations on a large scale from different websites, such as search engines, e-commerce, and many more.

 API (Application Programming Interface) is an essential part of the tech world.
 The use of web APIs saves a lot of developers time and resources.
 They can focus on more critical tasks and devote their time to developing new technologies rather than thinking of creating something that is already made.